nandamnagasivani2003/CrimeAlert-An-Anonymous-Crime-Reporting-System/README.md

 This repository contains the code and resources for the "CrimeAlert" undertaken by Batch 4 of the 20CSM Major Projects program.
-Each project file is located within its respective directory.

 ## Description
 The **CrimeAlert** System is an IT-enabled framework designed to empower individuals to report suspicious activities or crimes to the authorities efficiently and securely.